-Give Back To The Community By Volunteering At These NGOs
+Give Back To The Community Through These NGOs

 A non-profit dedicated to providing quality education, Akshara works with schools in Karnataka across a range of programmes, variously focusing on supporting English teaching, reinventing Maths education, or encouraging reading.
 Volunteers can participate in their events, help connect Akshara to a potential supporter, aid fundraising, and more.

 The well-established animal welfare organisation runs seven centres in Bangalore, including a veterinary hospital and a geriatric centre.
 How can you possibly say no to them cute puppies?

 There’s no getting around the fact that Bangalore has a pretty stinking garbage problem, which is closely linked to the lack of recognition of the work of waste-pickers.
 Hasirudala is one of the organisations that tackles this head-on, by aiming to improve living conditions for the city’s unorganised workers (waste pickers) as well as provide waste management, recycling, and training services to the city at large.
 They invite volunteers who would like to help set up Hasirudala-enabled waste-management solutions in homes or workplaces, or support their Dry-Waste Collection Centres.
 They also invite donations.